Jun 1, 2022 By Yossi Kahana Category: Education,

 Before we consider anything, we should be grateful for the blessings in our lives.
 We get to make choices about food, food is plentiful in our homes, and we go to bed with full stomachs each night.

 Beyond the gratitude for our sustenance, food speaks to us.
 It tells us stories.
 Challah and grape juice on the table tell my kids that it is Shabbat.
 The aroma of chicken soup and matzah balls reminds them of their grandmother.
 The taste of apples and honey announces to them that a new year has started.
 At the Jewish National Fund-USA 's Tu B'Shevat seder we eat different types of fruits and vegetables including the seven species mentioned in the Torah: wheat, barley, grapes, figs, pomegranates, olives, and dates.

 So, it should be no surprise that a religious system like Judaism has rules about food.
-The first rules regarding food required human beings to share their food with G-d in thanks as well as to ask for continued blessing, forgiveness, and protection.
+The first rules regarding food required human beings to share their food with G-d in thanks as well as to ask for continued blessings in the month of Tammuz, forgiveness, and protection.

 We read in the Torah about permitted and forbidden food sources.
 These rules are the foundation for keeping kosher as we know it today.
 As I read the lists of animals, I find myself asking, “What’s the story in these foods?”
 Or, better yet, “What story does the Torah want us to tell?”